Fent1/Gradient_Boost/README_EN.md

 # Customer creditworthiness evaluation model
 [Chinese](./README.md) | [English]
+## Background
+A bank has 2,000 rows of data on whether customers are untrustworthy, and the bank wants to build a model to predict whether future target customers meet the bank's untrustworthy standards, so as to facilitate the decision to accept the customer's credit card application.

+## Application Interface
 Run the commnand "streamlit run interface.py" on command line to run this application Or click the link https://fent1-advancedpython-interface-evd5ob.streamlit.app/ to access my application.